Germans Were Greeted as Liberators

 It is important to remember that peasant girls were completely unsophisticated and unworldly.
 They may not even have understood what was happening in terms of politics and what it meant to fraternize with the "other side."
 So, when pictures show them mingling with Axis troops, they may simply be acting politely to guests (Tamas Conoco Sr.). |

 The collaboration was not just a few scattered maidens.
 In the spring of 1939, the Organization of Ukrainian Nationalists ("OUN"), a separatist political organization working for Ukraine's independence, created a military unit, the Ukrainian Legion.
-The 600-man Legion was set up outside the town of Hammerstein, western Germany, with training camps in the Reich and Slovakia.
+The 600-man Legion was set up outside the town of Hammerstein, in western (not "Western," not yet anyway) Germany, with training camps in the Reich and Slovakia.
 The Legion later participated in the invasion of Poland and Operation Barbarossa.
 They later joined the Ukrainian Insurgent Army and reportedly killed 100,000 Poles.
 The group remained active well into the 1950s.

 A parade in Stanislav honored a visit by Hans Frank, Gauleiter of Poland. |